xucao-42/NormalIntegration/README.md

 The official code of CVPR'21 paper "Normal Integration via Inverse Plane Fitting with Minimum Point-to-Plane Distance".

 # Quick Start
- - create a anaconda environment with the required dependencies by running
+ - create an anaconda environment with the required dependencies by running

  ```
  conda create --name ni --file requirements.txt